Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Results

 \section{Results}

-One of the primary objectives of DUNE is to ascertain whether CP is violated in the leptonic sector within the context of the standard three flavor mixing scenario.
-In Fig.~\ref{fig:9m}, we depict CP violation sensitivity as a function of $\delta$ for different beam tune combinations.
+One of the primary objectives of DUNE is to ascertain whether CP is violated in the leptonic sector within the context of the standard three flavour mixing scenario.
+In Fig.~\ref{fig:9m}, we depict the CP violation sensitivity as a function of $\delta$ for different beam tune combinations.
 The largest sensitivity to CP violation occurs at $\delta = \pm \pi/2$.
 This is expected because the difference between the event rates at $\delta=\pm\pi/2$ (maximal CP violating values) and $\delta_{}=0$ or $\pi$ (CP conserving values) is the largest.
-The contribution from the $2^{nd}$ maxima beam (brown curve) stays below $3\sigma$ level for all values of CP phase.
-The contribution from LE 1.1 MW and LE 2.2 MW beam taken together is shown as black curve and for the considered exposure, the sensitivity lies above $3\sigma$ level for favourable values of the CP phase {{($\sim 75-80\%$)}}.
-The combination LE 1.1 MW and LE 2.2 MW beam along with $2^{nd}$ maxima beam {\sl{improves the sensitivity to CP violation}} near the maximal CP violating values.
-This holds irrespective of the choice of hierarchy.
+The contribution from the second maxima beam (brown curve) alone stays below $3\sigma$ level for all values of the CP phase even with the improved energy resolution.
+The contribution from LE 1.1 MW and LE 2.2 MW beam taken together is shown as a black curve and for the considered exposure (5+5 yrs), the sensitivity lies above $3\sigma$ level for {\hlpm{$\sim 74 \% ~(78\%)$}} of the possible values of $\delta$ for NH (IH).
+The combination LE 1.1 MW and LE 2.2 MW beam along with $2^{nd}$ maxima beam (running concurrently with LE 2.2 MW) produces a {\sl{modest improvement in the sensitivity to CP violation}} near the maximal CP violating values.
+This holds irrespective of the choice of hierarchy. {{We depict the same information in Fig.~\ref{fig:frac} but as a function of fraction of values of $\delta$ that allow for discovery of CP violation at the corresponding significance.
+We note that improved energy reconstruction capabilities with better neutrino energy resolution could lead to much better significance (as shown by the dashed lines) especially in the neighbourhood of maximal CP violating values. }}

 In Fig.~\ref{fig:masshir}, we show sensitivity to the MH as a function of $\delta$.
-Here again, we get better results for the LE beam as compared to the $2^{nd}$ maxima beam.
-However, when we consider the combination of beam tunes (LE 1.1 MW, LE 2.2 MW and $2^{nd}$ maxima), we notice an {\sl{overall improvement in the sensitivity to MH}} for all values of $\delta$.
-With the exposure considered, one can discern the MH sensitivity above $10\sigma$ level for the LE beam combination and for the combination of LE with the $2^{nd}$ maxima.
+Here again, we get significantly better results for the LE beam running only as compared to the $2^{nd}$ maxima beam, when taken in isolation.
+However, when we consider the combination of beam tunes (LE 1.1 MW, LE 2.2 MW and $2^{nd}$ maxima), we notice a {\sl{modest overall improvement in the sensitivity to MH}} for all values of $\delta$.
+With the exposure considered, one can discern the MH definitively\,\footnote{{See~\cite{Qian:2012zn,Ciuffoli:2017ayi} for a discussion on statistical methods in estimation of the neutrino MH.}} for the LE beam combination as well as for the combination of LE with the $2^{nd}$ maxima. {{With better energy reconstruction capabilities, we find that the MH can be deciphered even better for all values of $\delta$.}}